djotaku/adventofcode/2015/Day_21/README.md

 - How to use itertools Product to make combinations from different lists
 - A reminder the generators are consumed
 ### Ruby
+- a reminder about array#min and array#max rather than the if statements to determine the value to keep.
+May be

 ### Perl